SuleimanFarah/sunpy/SOCIS-2013.md

 ## Disappearing mentor

-In case of a disappearing mentor, the project administrator will be responsible for finding a new mentor.
-The SunPy project is large enough that it will not be difficult to find another mentor that is familiar with the project.
+Each project has two assigned mentors to it, this will cover the situations when there are some unavailability by any of them (holidays, conferences, ...).
+But in case of a disappearing mentor, the project administrator will be responsible for finding a new one.
+The SunPy project has grown enough so it is not difficult to find another mentor that is familiar with the project (we have weekly teleconferences within the developers to discuss what has been done).

 ## Disappearing student